 Modules are an important part of Jahia and can be considered Jahia's plug-in infrastructure.
 Modules are composed of directories and files that are packaged as an OSGi bundle JAR file and then deployed into Jahia through the module administration UI, a REST API call, from a central module store, or copied into Jahia's

-modules directory for deployment.
+digital-factory-data/modules directory for deployment.
 When Jahia encounters a new module, it starts the module and makes it available to the whole system.
 Modules range from very simple, that only define new views for existing content types, to very complex implementations of new communication layers such as a REST API, or that implement back-end LDAP user and group providers.

 Advantages of modules include: